AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 There is a big difference in how AdGuard determines the content type on different platforms.
 For AdGuard Browser Extension, content type for every request is provided by the browser.
-AdGuard for Windows, Mac, Android use following method: first we try to determine the type of the request by the `Sec-Fetch-Dest` request header or by the filename extension.
+AdGuard for Windows, Mac, and Android use the following method: first we try to determine the type of the request by the `Sec-Fetch-Dest` request header or by the filename extension.
 If the request is not blocked at this stage, the type will be determined using the `Content-Type` header at the beginning of the server response.